awsdocs/aws-php-developers-guide/doc_source/guide_index.rst

    limitations under the License.

 #####################################
-Configuring the |sdk-php| version 3
+Configuring the |sdk-php| Version 3
 #####################################

 The |sdk-php| consists of various features and components.
 Each of the